Boeing 747: 747 LCF Dreamlifter

 The 747-400 Dreamlifter (originally called the 747 Large Cargo Freighter or LCF) is a Boeing-designed modification of existing 747-400s into a larger outsize cargo freighter configuration to ferry 787 Dreamliner sub-assemblies.
 Evergreen Aviation Technologies Corporation of Taiwan was contracted to complete modifications of 747-400s into Dreamlifters in Taoyuan.
 The aircraft flew for the first time on September 9, 2006, in a test flight.
 Modification of four aircraft was completed by February 2010.
 The Dreamlifters have been placed into service transporting sub-assemblies for the 787 program to the Boeing plant in Everett, Washington, for final assembly.
-The aircraft is certified to carry only essential crew and not passengers.
+The aircraft is certified to carry only essential crew with no passengers.

 747-8

 Boeing announced a new 747 variant, the 747-8, on November 14, 2005.
-Referred to as the 747 Advanced prior to its launch, the 747-8 uses similar General Electric GEnx engines and cockpit technology to the 787.
+Referred to as the 747 Advanced prior to its launch, Boeing selected the designation 747-8 to show the connection with the Boeing 787 Dreamliner, as the aircraft would use technology and the General Electric GEnx engines from the 787 to modernize the design and its systems.
 The variant is designed to be quieter, more economical, and more environmentally friendly.
 The 747-8's fuselage is lengthened from 232 ft to 251 ft, marking the first stretch variant of the aircraft.